Fitness - for kids

 Lifting weights is not good for people who have not finished growing.
 It may be something you want to do when you have finished with growth spurts, but even then, you should follow the advice of a professional trainer, as you can do serious damage to your body.

-The best way to build up strength and power is to use your own body in resistance training activities, eg push-ups, where your arms are pushing against the weight of your body.
+The best way to build up strength and power is to use your own body in resistance training activities, eg push-ups, where your arms are pushing against the weight of your body, or swimming.

 This means that your body is able to go through all its regular movements without any pain.
 (This doesn't mean that you should be able to wrap your legs round your neck or do the splits!
 Hey, you probably could if you practise a lot and your body becomes more flexible!)